pingswept/me30-website/content/notes/KB2040-programming.md

 ## Stepper Motors

 For stepper motor control, you'll need the **adafruit_motor library** (and two H-bridges).
-See note in the Sensors section about downloading libraries.
+All CircuitPython libraries for the KB2040 can be downloaded [here](https://circuitpython.org/libraries).
+Download the entire library bundle to your **laptop,** and then transfer ONLY the libraries you need to your KB2040.

 You can find helpful stepper motor wiring diagrams [here](https://lastminuteengineers.com/stepper-motor-l298n-arduino-tutorial/).

 {{< expand "Click to see some stepper motor code" "..." >}}
 <pre class="code">